uf-mil/mil/Current-Testing-Plans.md

 * Add the ability to click a path into RVIZ - TODO
 * Test Trajectory Generator (Forrest)
 * Test Lidar SLAM (Zach)
+* Have a new student operate the boat solely using the WIKI

 ### Things tested at last testing day, April 1st
 * Fix coordinates system irregularities